Skip to main content

 To verify the functionality of your Apex code, Gearset allows you to run your Salesforce unit tests when you deploy changes to your orgs.
 There are four different test levels you can choose from.

-• Default: In a sandbox, no tests are executed.
+• Salesforce default tests: In a sandbox, no tests are executed.
 In production, all local tests are executed if your deployment package contains Apex classes or triggers.
 Local tests are all tests, except those that originate from managed packages.
 If your deployment package does not contain Apex components, no tests are run.

 • Don't run any tests: No tests are executed, unless you are deploying to production and your deployment package contains Apex classes or triggers, in which case the default tests are run.